top of page

 Sjoblom and Kaye’s original focus for this research was North American birch bark books.
 These artifacts have been pillaged and pulled from their communities, and now is the time to focus on returning them, with respect for their true homes.
 According to Morseau, the descendants of the creators of these birch bark narratives are uniquely equipped to understand and preserve them.
 Speaking with conservators who had worked with these books, including Maitland and French, Sjoblom and Kaye were struck by the similarities and differences and felt their research would benefit from expanding their focus.

 The global use of the material is the focus of this book, providing pathways to explore the similarities and differences in how birch bark has been used for books and manuscripts across the world in very different times.
 In our attempt to include contemporary artists in our discussion, we also stretch outside birch to include Radha Pandey’s study of the use of sanchi bark in India for books and manuscripts through her interview with artist Mridu Bora.
 This type of bark is harvested and prepared in much the same way as birch bark and reveals yet another dimension to the way bark has been used in the history of written culture.
-Expected in August 2025.
+Publication is expected in October 2025.

 _____________________________